Insights on Metal Enrichment and Environmental Effect at $z\approx5-7$ with JWST ASPIRE/EIGER and Chemical Evolution Model: Methodology and measurements

 After stacking, we measure line fluxes from the 1D spectra by fitting a combination of a polynomial continuum and multiple Gaussian emission line components.
 We note that the continuum is not necessarily physical, as the grism spectra are highly likely to be contaminated by light from nearby sources.
 Although \textsc{Grizli} has subtracted the contamination from bright sources, there are still possible residuals in the grism spectra due to potential tracing offsets.
 The polynomial continuum further subtracts residuals to ensure robust line flux measurements.
 We use two separate Gaussian components for the \OIII doublets and find that the line ratios of $\OIII_{5007}/\OIII_{4959}$ are close to $2.98:1$.
 Line fluxes and uncertainties are derived from the uncertainties of their Gaussian components.

+In Fig.~\ref{fig:MEx}, we show the individual and stacked \OIII/\Hb ratios as a function of stellar mass, and compare them with the mass–excitation demarcation \citep{Coil_15}.
+We find that none of the galaxies in our sample exceed the AGN criteria at the $1\sigma$ confidence level.
+Thus, they are suitable for metallicity calibration for star-forming galaxies, as we will discuss in Section \ref{sec:MM}.

-\subsection{Metallicity Measurements}
+\subsection{Metallicity measurements}

 The direct electron temperature ($T_e$) method for determining metallicity relies on collisionally excited emission lines from metal ions.
-To estimate the electron temperature of doubly ionized oxygen ($O^{++}$), the intensity ratio of $\OIII_{4363}$ to $\OIII_{4959,5007}$ is commonly used.
+To estimate the electron temperature of doubly ionized oxygen ($\mathrm{O}^{++}$), the intensity ratio of $\OIII_{4363}$ to $\OIII_{4959,5007}$ is commonly used.
 The $\OIII_{4959}$ and $\OIII_{5007}$ lines originate from transitions from the $^1D$ energy level to the ground state $^3P$, while the $\OIII_{4363}$ line arises from a higher-energy transition from $^1S$ to $^1D$.
 The probability of excitation to the $^1D$ and $^1S$ states depends on the collisional rate for each ion, which is proportional to $N_e/v_e \propto N_e/T_e^{1/2}$, where $v_e$ represents the electron velocity.
 Therefore, measuring the emission intensities associated with these $\OIII_{4363}$ and $\OIII_{5007}$ transitions allows for an estimate of the electron temperature $T_e$.
-Likewise, the electron temperature of singly ionized oxygen ($O^{+}$) can be estimated by the ratio of $\OII_{7322,7332}$ and $\OII_{3726,3729}$.
-Given the electron temperature, the metallicity can be predicted by ionization models of $\text{H}~\textsc{ii}$ regions \citep[e.g.,][]{Izotov_06}.
+Likewise, the electron temperature of singly ionized oxygen ($\mathrm{O}^{+}$) can be estimated by the ratio of $\OII_{7322,7332}$ and $\OII_{3726,3729}$.

+Given the electron temperature, metallicity is estimated using the direct method, based on physical conditions, emissivities, and observed fluxes, with photoionization models applied to account for the temperature and ionization structures of $\text{H}~\textsc{ii}$ regions \citep[e.g.,][]{Izotov_06,Perez-Montero_17,Amayo_21}.